albertovalverde/Deep-Learning-Robot/ros/catkin_ws/essilor-virtual-assistant.md

 # Introduction
 * This document describes on-shop virtual-assistant-software module list and development plan.
-* Essilor virtual assistant (LUXILOR) is a conversational, computer-generated character that simulates a conversation to deliver voice- or text-based information to a customer via kiosk interface.
+* A Essilor virtual assistant (LUXILOR) is a conversational, gesture, touch, computer-generated character that simulates a conversation to deliver voice, media(rich contents) or text-based information to a customer via kiosk interface.
 * The virtual assistant uses AI-powered voice biometrics and face recognition to confirm the identity of the customers by the sound of their voice and/or their face.
+* The virtual assistant  incorporates speech recognition for natural-language processing, dialogue control, domain knowledge and a visual appearance (such as avatar animation) that changes according to the content and context of the dialogue.
 * The virtual assistant is not designed or intended to replace human beings, which helps to contribute to his integration.

 # Features: